-When funders give general operating support, they invest in a nonprofit’s mission, not just a specific project.
-This flexible funding allows nonprofits to decide how best to utilize the money, potentially for adjusting salaries, investing in technology, enhancing fundraising efforts, or strengthening their overall operations.
-It’s about helping organizations stay strong and resilient.
+When funders provide general operating support, they invest in a nonprofit’s mission—not just a specific project.
+This flexible funding allows nonprofits to decide how best to use resources, whether that means adjusting salaries, investing in technology, strengthening fundraising efforts, or covering operating costs.
+At its core, general operating support helps organizations stay strong, responsive, and resilient.

 Why General Operating Support Is Valuable

-- Let nonprofits focus on their missions, not just chase projects and funding.
+- Help nonprofits focus on their missions instead of chasing projects and short-term funding

-- Demonstrate trust in nonprofit leadership, which can help reduce burnout.
+- Demonstrate trust in nonprofit leadership, which can reduce burnout and turnover

-You can track progress on general operating grants without overburdening your grantees.
-Keep reporting requirements proportional to the grant size, and when possible, offer flexibility, like mid-grant conversations or accepting reports prepared for other funders.
+Importantly, funders can track progress on general operating grants without overburdening grantees.
+Many foundations keep reporting requirements proportional to grant size and rely on flexible approaches, such as mid-grant conversations or reports already prepared for other funders.

-Some funders shy away from general operating support because they are unsure how to measure its impact.
-Although general operating grants require a high level of trust, foundations can use a variety of questions and techniques to assess success.
+Some funders hesitate to offer general operating support because they are unsure how to measure its impact.
+While these grants do require a degree of trust, they do not require abandoning accountability.

-Sister David Ann Niski, executive director of the Bernardine Franciscan Sisters Foundation in Virginia, asks meaningful but straightforward questions about the impact of the foundation’s general operating grants, such as:
+Sister David Ann Niski, executive director of the Bernardine Franciscan Sisters Foundation in Virginia, focuses on straightforward indicators of organizational health when assessing the impact of general operating grants:

 “Is the organization still running, financially sound, and operating high-quality programs that benefit our community?”

-Kathleen Odne, a board member of the Dean & Margaret Lesher Foundation in California, suggests broader questions to consider when evaluating the impact of general operating support:
+Kathleen Odne, a board member of the Dean & Margaret Lesher Foundation in California, encourages funders to look beyond individual programs and consider broader questions:

-As you track the progress of your general operating grants, please be careful not to overburden grantees.
-Judy Peckham, executive director of the Conrad and Virginia Klee Foundation in New York, emphasized:
+As funders evaluate progress, many emphasize the importance of not creating unnecessary work for grantees.
+Judy Peckham, executive director of the Conrad and Virginia Klee Foundation in New York, cautioned:

 “Core operating support has allowed [The Boys and Girls Club] to avoid mission drift in seeking funding.”